Pyranid Logo

 Context

-Internally, Database manages a thread-local stack of Transaction instances, so it can always provide a handle to the currenly-scoped transaction, if one exists.
+Internally, Database manages a thread-local stack of Transaction instances, so it can always provide a handle to the currently-scoped transaction, if one exists.

 The handle is useful for creating/restoring savepoints, marking as "force rollback", registering post-transaction operations, etc.